 In 1918, Mr. Harry Edward Martin, Jr. purchased 440 acres of wooded countryside, which he and his wife, Mamie, named in memory of her cousin, Cyrus Steadwell.
 Cyrus had always dreamed of owning his own farm and calling it “Red Gate Farms.”
 He would never see that dream come to life, he was killed in France during World War I and Mamie Martin couldn’t think of a better way to preserve Cyrus’ memory.

 Mr. Martin was a direct descendant of John Martin, a Scottish Highlander emigrant who came to Georgia when it was still a colony in 1742.
 By 1782, John became governor of the Georgia Colony and as a highlander, was famed for his passion for land and protectiveness of his family.
 Edward has carried on that same Martin family tradition.

 Although the land is no longer used for farming, it remains an oasis of gracious entertaining, located only 5 minutes from Historic downtown Savannah.
-Red Gate Plantation is still owned by the family.
+Red Gate Farms is still owned by the family.

 Laura and Fred, who have owned ABC Childcare Centers since 1972 and their son Trey are well known in Savannah for their gracious entertaining.
 The Mackey House family has been the center of events for more than 25 years providing wedding, reception, birthday party, anniversaries, corporate and many other events.

 Trey, Laura and Fred, along with the rest of The Mackey House staff welcome the opportunity to help make your special event amemorable one for you and your guests.
 Please email or give us a call to set up your personal tour.